This system is known as BICON (Biosecurity Import Conditions) and is accessible at:

 BICON can be used by exporters to determine whether a commodity intended to be imported into Australia:

 - needs an import permit

-The health certificate to be used for exports to Australia has been amended to take into account conditions for the importation of salmon species sourced, processed and exported from the Republic of Ireland for human consumption and is available on application to approved establishments from their local SFPA port office.
+The health certificate to be used for exports to Australia has been amended to take into account the conditions for the importation of salmon species sourced, processed and exported from the Republic of Ireland for human consumption.
+This isavailable on application to approved establishments from their local SFPA port office.

-- Fish or fish pieces are individually packaged in plastic sleeves, pouches or other packaging, in cartons of any weight;
+- Fish or fish pieces individually packaged in plastic sleeves, pouches or other packaging, in cartons of any weight

-- Fish or fish pieces are loose packed within a plastic bag in cartons weighing 27.3kg (60lbs) or less;
+- Fish or fish pieces loosely packed within a plastic bag in cartons weighing 27.3kg (60lbs) or less

-- Fish or fish pieces are loose packed in cartons weighing greater than 27.3kg (60lbs).
+- Fish or fish pieces loosely packed in cartons weighing greater than 27.3kg (60lbs)

 For any enquiries regarding exports to Australia, please email SFPATradeandAudit@sfpa.ie